craiig/HOTDOGSEAGULL/readme.md

 Tested on OS X but should work on anything that can run node and ffmpeg.

 ## Features ##
- * Uses the default media player on the Chromecast - no need to get a developer ID or publish an app.
+ * Uses the default media player app on the Chromecast - no need to get a developer ID or publish an app.
  * Detects which of your local files are playable by the chromecast using ffmpeg - no need to guess.
  * Extremely basic UI.
 Uses templates so adding skins and customizing should be easier.
  * Lets you try files anyways just in case detection got it wrong.
 (Let me know when if the detection was wrong).